orstavik/JoiComponents/book/chapter7_style/styleCallback/Intro_Style_in_web_comps.md

    example: `list-style` for square and dots and inside and url
    example: `caption-side` for layout control

+8. Pattern: Custom CSS shortcut
+   Not specific to web components.

+   a. simplify use choices and covariant CSS properties
+   example: `color-mode: day blue;` using simple string value
+   example: `color-mode: day #990000;` using numeric value and a function to calculate palette?

-8. Pattern: Custom CSS shortcut via manual, local `styleCallback()` use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. on DOMContentLoaded "DCL" and then after a manual check imperatively.
+8. Pattern: Custom CSS shortcut for web components via manual, local `styleCallback()` use a callback to implement a listener for both CSS shortcuts and ElementSpecificCssProperties custom to each individual element. it is naive, because it is triggered manually after each change. on DOMContentLoaded "DCL" and then after a manual check imperatively.
     * `styleCallback("custom-prop", newValue, oldValue)` + `static get observedStyle() return ["custom-prop"]`

+   same example as above, only in a web component

    a. simplify use choices and covariant CSS properties
    example: `color-mode: day blue;` using simple string value
    example: `color-mode: day #990000;` using numeric value and a function to calculate palette?